-The Company's trailing commission revenues are generally received in arrears and therefore estimated and accrued at year-end.
-The estimate is based on commission revenues received in prior periods, adjusted using change factors based on market performance and the payment frequency for each investment product type and sponsor.
+The Company's trailing commission revenue is generally received in arrears and therefore estimated and accrued at year-end.
+The estimate is based on commissions revenue received in prior periods, adjusted using change factors based on market performance and the payment frequency for each investment product type and sponsor.
 Because of the volume of investment product types and sponsors and variability in the corresponding payment frequencies, the Company performs manual calculations and exercises judgment in determining the revenue estimate.